TransMilenio: User strikes

-In 2016, Transmilenio had an 86% disapproval rating from users.
-User strikes erupted over bad service quality, with users blocking bus lanes and at times halting the entire system.
-These protests sometimes devolved into riots involving heavy police presence and the use of crowd control measures such as tear gas and water cannons.
+In 2016, TransMilenio had an 86% disapproval rating from users.
+User strikes erupted over poor service quality, with users blocking bus lanes and at times halting the entire system.
+These protests sometimes devolved into riots, involving heavy police presence and the use of crowd control measures such as tear gas and water cannons.

 Overcrowding

-The system was described by users, independent bodies and the media as suffering from overcrowding with an average of eight passengers per square meter, insecurity, and providing bad customer service.
-During rush hours, "stations are so packed that people can't get off the bus".
+The system was described by users, independent bodies and the media as suffering from overcrowding, with an average of eight passengers per square meter.
+It has also been criticised for its lack of security, and for providing bad customer service.
+During rush hours, it was so crowded that "stations are so packed that people can't get off the bus".
 In some stations, overcrowding was so severe that users had to wait in a long line to top up their Smart card and another line to enter the station.
-According to official data in 2017, there were 3404 thefts in TransMilenio stations and 1442 more on buses.
+According to official data in 2017, there were 3,404 thefts in TransMilenio stations, and 1,442 more on buses.

 Construction

-During construction, there were problems with the concrete used to pave the dedicated roads, which had an estimated cost to the city of 1.6 trillion pesos (500 million dollars).
-In 2012, Bogota's secretary of finance said that the whole line of Avenida Caracas should be rebuilt as well as some parts of the Avenida 26 line.
+During construction, there were problems with the concrete used to pave the dedicated roads, which had an estimated cost to the city of COL$1.6 trillion (US$500 million).
+In 2012, Bogota's secretary of finance said that the line built along Avenida Caracas should be rebuilt, as well as some parts of the Avenida 26 line.

 Air pollution

-In 2015 a study made by the National University of Colombia revealed that 70% of the air pollution near Transmilenio exits was caused by the buses of the first phase.
+A study conducted by the National University of Colombia in 2015 revealed that 70% of the air pollution near TransMilenio exits had been caused by the buses put into service during the first phase of the service's rollout.
 According to official data, more than 50% of the first and second phase buses broke atmospheric emissions rules.
-There was controversy around the fact that the Transmilenio buses were diesel-powered.
-Some academics, councillors, and citizens called the buses dangerous as diesel fuels are carcinogens according to the World Health Organization, and pointed out calls to ban them in other cities like Stuttgart and Stockholm.
+Concerns were also raised by academics, councillors, and citizens around the fact that many TransMilenio buses were diesel-powered, due to the risk of lung cancer posed by their exhaust fumes.

 Sexual assaults

 Women in Bogotá have stated that the overcrowding in the system makes it easy for criminals to attack women and go unnoticed.
-According to a 2012 survey conducted by the Secretary for Women's Issues of Bogotá, 64% of women said they have been victims of sexual assault in the system.
-Several policies have been adopted in order to confront this problem, like an exclusive bus for women, and special undercover policewomen.
-However, no measures have been effective against the problem, and sexual assaults continued to occur in 2018.
+According to a 2012 survey conducted by the Secretary for Women's Issues of Bogotá, 64% of women reported they have been victims of sexual assault while using TransMilenio services.
+Several policies have been adopted in order to confront this problem, like an exclusive bus for women, and special undercover policewomen, however TransMilenio continued to face reports of sexual assaults as of 2018.

 Broken buses

-In 2017 and 2018, many incidents with Transmilenio buses had been reported while they were operating.
-There have been cases of buses being burned due to mechanical problems, one bus broken in half, tires flying off the buses and hitting cars, and users reporting that water leaks into the buses when it rains.
+Throughout 2017 and 2018, TransMilenio buses received criticism for a variety of incidents involving buses facing serious mechanical problems while in service.
+This included buses being burned due to mechanical problems, a bus being broken in half, tires flying off buses and hitting cars, and passengers reporting water leaking into buses during rain.